qiskit-community/spank-plugins/docs/ux.md

 srun ...
 ```

+There might be additional environment variables required, depending on the backend type.

 ### HPC application scope

 HPC applications refer to the slurm QPU resources assigned to the slurm job.